forgedway/it-notes/languages/shell/main.md

 ## HERESTRING
 It ISN'T POSIX!
-It doesn't work with `dash`.
+It doesn't work with `dash` or `busybox sh`.
 But it works with everything else.
 ```sh
 cat <<< "some data here"
 cat <<< $(printf "some data here")